abiswas3/differentialprivacy/README.md

 <tbody>
   <tr>
     <td class="tg-0lax"></td>
     <td class="tg-0lax">Differentially private set union : A datasets of n user, each with their own <br>set $W_i \subset U$, where U is a very large universe of items (possibly <br>unbounded).
 The basic laplace mechanism needs to much noise due to <br>high worst case sensitivity.
 They present an adaptive algorithm that keeps<br>sensitivity small for the laplace/gaussian mechanism.
-Once this is done, it's just <br>the well understood additive noise mechanism. <br><br>**Areas of improvement: ** (1) Algorithm is sequential and thus a federated version<br>does not exist. </td>
+Once this is done, it's just <br>the well understood additive noise mechanism. <br><br>**Areas of improvement: ** (1) Algorithm is sequential and thus a federated version does not exist.
+(2) There are no utility guarantees presented. </td>
     <td class="tg-0lax">ICML 2020</td>
     <td class="tg-0lax">Gopi, Gulhane, Kulkarni, Shen, Shokouhi, Yekhanin</td>
   </tr>